larryflorio/LarryBot2/README.md

 ## 🏗️ Architecture

-LarryBot2 is built with a modern, modular architecture enhanced with enterprise-grade performance components:
+LarryBot2 is built with a modern, modular architecture enhanced with high-performance components:

 ```
 larrybot/